 We welcome parents at school assemblies, particularly those at which their children are involved.

 Teachers are normally available immediately before and after school, but we would advise you to telephone the school office beforehand to ensure that the teacher has no previous commitment.
 It is also helpful if you can let us know the reason for your visit so that the teacher can prepare appropriately.

 We also like to meet parents regularly to discuss your child's progress.
 Open evenings are held each term.
 Children's work is then displayed and class teachers are available to meet parents.
 Time is necessarily brief on the open evenings, but if you need a longer discussion please arrange to come and see the teacher at another time.
 Wherever possible appointments for meetings with your child's teacher will be made at a time to suit you.
 However, the best time to have a meaningful conversation would be after 3.15pm when we can devote more time to you.

-Parents receive a news letter every month giving information about school dates and activities.
+Parents receive regular newsletters giving information about school dates and activities.

 At Highfield South Farnham we recognise the crucial role that parents play in helping their children learn and we firmly believe that children achieve more when school and parents work together.

 Parents can contribute more effectively if they know what the school is trying to achieve and how they can help.
 Together with parents and governors we have written a Home-School Agreement which provides the framework for such a partnership and which outlines the roles and responsibilities of both home and school.
 Each child's parents are asked to sign the agreement when their child starts at our school.
 We give a full written report annually.

 We are always pleased to discuss the possibility of parents helping within the school.
 We consider that it is valuable for the children to meet a variety of adults with whom they can work and share experiences.